sveltia/sveltia-cms/README.md

 - You can set the maximum number of characters for an entry slug with the new `slug_length` collection option[^25].
 - Single quotes in a slug will be replaced with `sanitize_replacement` (default: hyphen) rather than being removed[^52].
 - You can use nested fields (dot notation) in the `path` option for a folder collection, e.g. `{{fields.state.name}}/{{slug}}`[^62].
+- You can use Markdown in collection descriptions[^79].
+Bold, italic, strikethrough, code and links are allowed.

 ### Better content editing